SalomePlatform/shaper/src/SketchPlugin/doc/fixedFeature.rst

 - **Object** is the object selected in the view.

-After the object is selected anchor sign will be added close to it in the view.
+After the object is selected, anchor sign will be added next to it in the view.

 Selection rules: